yudawen/SLCNet/README.md

     #run the python file and the SLCNet model start training

 ## Predicting
-1. prepare your data, just the images would be feded into the model
+1.prepare your data, just the images would be feded into the model

-2. create a python file and input:
+2.create a python file and input:

     from predict_model import predict_multiclass_model